 We grow eight varieties of certified organic highbush blueberries on a breezy hillside overlooking the valley.
-We also sell pre-picked blueberries, raspberries and other fruit in our farm stand in-season.
+It’s a beautiful view from the orchard and a gorgeous place to spend a morning or afternoon before going to the river for a dip.
+We also sell pre-picked blueberries, raspberries and other fruit in our farm stand in-season, as well as popsicles and ice cream.
 Blueberries are excellent fresh or baked, are easy to freeze, and are one of the healthiest superfoods you can eat.

 Come pick berries and also get a picnic!
 We have delicious picnic baskets, packed for two, full of homemade and local goodies.
-We stay open until 9 on Thurs-Sat if you pick up your picnic in the farm store before 6 pm.
-Order here
+You can order one at the store before you pick, or help us out in a busy time and pre-pay for your order here.

 Sundays this year we will have pies for sale instead of open air food events.